K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 4. Check the newly created Build Job from the Pipeline details page.
 ![059]

-***※ Creating a Build Job can only be done by administrator and authorized participants of pipeline.***
+***※ Creating a Build Job can only be done by administrator and authorized contributors of pipeline.***

 ###### <div id='3-2-2-4-2-2'/> 3.2.2.4.2.2.
 Check/ Modify Build Job Configuration
 1. Click the “Configuration” icon of the created Build Job.<br>